Abirdcfly/dupword/README.md

 A linter that checks for duplicate words in the source code (usually miswritten)

+Examples in real code and related issues can be viewed in https://github.com/Abirdcfly/dupword/issues/3

 ## example

 1. Repeated words appear on two adjacent lines [commit](https://github.com/golang/go/commit/d8f90ce0f8119bf593efb6fb91825de5b61fcda7)